CESNET/eInfra-docs/docs.it4i/general/slurmtopbs.md

 `PBS_O_WORKDIR` and `PBS_JOBID`.
 For example:

 The `PBS_O_WORKDIR` returns the directory, where the `qsub` command was submitted.
-The `PBS_JOBID` returns the numercal identifyer of the job.
+The `PBS_JOBID` returns the numerical identifier of the job.
 The `qsub` always starts execution in the `$HOME` directory.

 ## Migrating PyTorch From SLURM